oliverfyh/Project-Ames-Housing-Data-and-Kaggle-Challenge/README.md

 ## Conclusions and Recommendations
 - We built several models and found lasso models has the best performance
-- Based on the lasso model, we analyzed and found ' BsmtFin SF 1' and 'Fireplaces' as recommanded features for home improvements
+- Based on the lasso model, we analyzed and found ' BsmtFin SF 1' and 'Fireplaces' as recommended features for home improvements
-- We built models for some neighborhoods and recommanded some feature for home improvement
+- We built models for some neighborhoods and recommended some feature for home improvement
 - The neighorhood models also suggest that it is better to do home improvement for newer houses or high value houses because it can create more value
 ## Limitation and Future Enhancement
 - Our multiple regression models cannot meet the LINE assumption, other models should be considered